akshayGudhate/simple-hotel-management/README.md

 ## TODO's
-Below are some of the points we can consider for improving **Reliability**, and **Scalability** of the existing system.
+Below are some points we can consider for improving the existing system's **Reliability**and **Scalability**.

-- We can add multi-tenancy here fo hotels.
+- We can add multi-tenancy here for hotels.
-- Need to implement the middlewares for _Authentication & Authorization_ purposes.
+- Need to implement the middleware for _Authentication & Authorization_ purposes.
-- The use of **In-Memory Cache** can speed up the request handling transactions for same responses.
+- Using **In-Memory Cache** can speed up the request handling transactions for the same responses.
 - We can leverage **Asynchronous Architecture** for tasks like _Add Room_ and _Create Discount_ as it can afford delay.
 - We can add more features like.. **Dashboard, Payments, and Notifications**.